sanavalos/Breeds-App/README.md

 ### Tips

 To make this app work locally, you have to have run the script `npm start` in both folders (API and CLIENT).<br/>
-Before that you will have to create an .env document in `API` folder and set the next environment variables:<br/>
+Before that you will have to create a .env document in `API` folder and set the next environment variables:<br/>
 DB_USER, DB_PASSWORD, DB_HOST, DB_PORT, PORT, DB_NAME and DB_DIALECT=postgres<br/><br/>
 Also, you have to do the same thing but in `CLIENT` folder with the following environment variable:<br/>
 REACT_APP_API=http://localhost:3001